0n3man/wifi2wifi/README.md

 $ sudo systemctl enable clear_wpa_config.service
 ```
 Once we've connected to a wifi service we'll need to to have iptables masquade.
-Addthese lines to the end of the /etc/rc.local file just before the exit 0 line:
+Add these lines to the end of the /etc/rc.local file just before the exit 0 line:
 ```
 iptables -t nat -A  POSTROUTING -o eth0 -j MASQUERADE iptables -t nat -A  POSTROUTING -o wlan0 -j MASQUERADE